umdio/umdio/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+# Description

 **Describe the bug**

 A clear and concise description of what the bug is.

+**Provide the Endpoint**

+Which endpoint does this bug occur on?

+**Expected Behavior**

+A clear and concise description of what you expected to happen.

+**Actual Behavior**

+A clear and concise description of what actually happened.
+# Reproduction and Context

-**To Reproduce**
+**Steps To Reproduce**

 Steps to reproduce the behavior:
-1. Go to '...'
+1. Go to this endpoint...
-2. Click on '....'
+2. Use these query parameters...
 3. Scroll down to '....'
 4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Screenshots**

 If applicable, add screenshots to help explain your problem.

 **Additional context**

 Add any other context about the problem here.
+The more context and detail you provide, the easier it is for us to fix the bug.